+- ∠ For safer transaction,

-- - a.
+- a.
 Risk management

-- Hair cut
+- 🖉 Hair cut

-- Margin maintenance
+- ∠ Margin maintenance

 - b.
 Close-out netting clause

 - c.
 Master agreement

+- ✓ For more convenience,

-- - Substitution
+- & Substitution

-- For more reflecting substantial nature as loans with collateral,
+- Solution For more reflecting substantial nature as loans with collateral,

 - Coupon payment for the purchased securities is delivered from buyer to seller